The world's oldest tortoise

 According to David Alderton, editor of The Practical Reptile keeping magazine, size can be influenced by their diet, how often and when they hatched.

-David advises that a 6 month old Hermanns tortoise can measure around 4 to 5cm
+As youngsters, a six month old Hermanns tortoise can measure around 4 to 5cm

 The size for a 6 month old Spur Thighed tortoise can vary, depending on the sub-species.